 Implementation

 We implemented the prototype on a Samsung SUR40 tabletop.
-We attached Microsoft ByteTags to a 7” acrylic glass mockup device.
-We create transparent ByteTags using IR reflective foil to minimize their obtrusiveness.
+We attached Microsoft ByteTags to a 7” acrylic glass mockup device using IR reflective foil to minimize their obtrusiveness.

+Figure 5 shows this tabletop prototype.
+In its final iteration, the prototype supports touch and pen input with an IR pen (Figure 5C-D).
+We implemented the following features: the user can write free-hand annotations or highlight text (Figure 5A), tap on figures to show an overlay with additional information, e.g., a video, or tap on references to show the corresponding bibliographic entry.
+Additionally, by flipping the display after selecting a word, users can switch to a browser view showing an online encyclopedia’s entry for the word (Figure 5B).
+If nothing is selected, a color-inverted view is shown, illustrating of how content can be presented through different adaptations (Figure 5C).

 Limitations

-A natural limitation of this prototype is not being able to show the user interface when the device is not placed on the tabletop.
-Moreover, it cannot handle stacked devices given that the ByteTags become too difuse for the tabletop to recognize them.
-Furthermore, quick manipulations of the tangible (translations and rotations) make the fiducial un-readable by the tabletop during the movement, thus hiding the cAR device’s interface until the movement stops.
+While this prototype is well suited for rapid prototyping and a first, hands-on experience, it also has several restrictions: A natural limitation of this prototype is not being able to show the user interface when the device is not placed on the tabletop.
+Moreover, it cannot accurately simulate the haptics of working with real paper.
+Furthermore, the tabletop introduces technical limitations, like not allowing for quick manipulations of the tangible.
+Finally, in its current implementation, this prototype does not support device integration (stacking - RQ4) or shaking.

 User Feedback

-We used the prototype to gather user feedback.
+We used the prototype to gather early user feedback.
 Eight users not involved in this project (6 male, 2 female, on average 28 years old) participated.
 After introducing participants to active reading and the background of the project they had the chance to try out the prototype.
-The session consisted of a semi-structured interview.
+The session consisted of a semi-structured interview of about 30 minutes during which the participants were able to explore the prototype, guided by the interviewer.

 cAR and Interaction Techniques